apache/arrow/docs/source/format/Columnar.rst

 The stream writer can signal end-of-stream (EOS) either by writing 8 bytes containing the 4-byte continuation indicator (``0xFFFFFFFF``) followed by 0 metadata length (``0x00000000``) or closing the stream interface.
+We recommend the ".arrows" file extension for the streaming format although in many cases these streams will not ever be stored as files.

 IPC File Format
 ---------------

-We define a "file format" supporting random access that is build with the stream format.
+We define a "file format" supporting random access that is built with the stream format.
+We recommend the ".arrow" extension for files.
 The file starts and ends with a magic string ``ARROW1`` (plus padding).
 What follows in the file is identical to the stream format.
 At the end of the file, we write a *footer* containing a redundant copy of the schema (which is a part of the streaming format) plus memory offsets and sizes for each of the data blocks in the file.
 This enables random access any record batch in the file.
 See `File.fbs`_ for the precise details of the file footer.

 Schematically we have: ::